albertknows/albert_on_data/content/pages/about.md

   Favorite Movie: Eternal Sunshine of the Spotless Mind

-  Favorite Shows: ATLA or Regular Show
+  Favorite Shows: Regular Show or ATLA

-  Current Mood: Sad

 This site is mainly just to document my life and keep as an online journal.
 About the same price of owning a journal (10 bucks for custom domain name) with endless possibilities.

 All Web Application Frameworks Used to Create this Site and Software are Listed Below: